-If you’ve escaped the realities of life through Bridgerton over the last couple of weeks, Dear Reader, you are certainly not alone!
-Netflix’s recent, steamy, period drama is a hit with romance lovers everywhere.
+If you've escaped the realities of life through Bridgerton, Dear Reader, you are certainly not alone!
+Netflix's recent, steamy, period drama is a hit with romance lovers everywhere.
 If you loved the fashion, the setting and the fine details, here are some ways you can bring a touch of Bridgerton to your wedding that will impress even the likes of Lady Whistledown; from the wedding venue to the flowers and or even the cake.

 If you're ready to have your wedding be the talk of the Ton, read on, but beware, there may be some spoilers ahead...